2011 Ram Dakota Performance

-According to the Environmental Protection Agency, the Ram Dakota with two-wheel drive, the V6 engine and manual transmission gets 15 miles per gallon in the city and 20 mpg on the highway, while the four-wheel drive V6 gets 14/18 city/highway.
-With the V8 and both two-wheel and four-wheel drives, the Dakota gets 14/19 city/highway using regular gasoline, and 9/13 city/highway using E85 Flex Fuel.
+According to the Environmental Protection Agency, the V6-powered Dakota with two-wheel drive gets 15/20 mpg city/highway.
+With the V8 and either two-wheel and four-wheel drive, the Dakota gets 14/19 mpg city/highway using regular gasoline.
 Both engines are mated to a five-speed automatic transmission.

 - "V8 Dakotas have good power in around-town driving, and adequate highway passing reserves.
 With either transmission, V6 Dakotas and all Raiders are underpowered for anything but daily commuting and light loads." -- Consumer Guide

 - "Powerful with the V8 engine option, it is underpowered when it comes with the standard V6 engine." -- Automobile.com

 - "The optional V8 makes easy the sometimes challenging task of passing slow-moving traffic on rural two-lane highways." -- Kelley Blue Book

 According to most reviewers, the Dakota's handling capabilities don’t stand out, and some feel they fall short of the Nissan Frontier and Toyota Tacoma.